-The payments would also generate significant economic benefits for developing countries, including for their indigenous peoples and other forest dependent communities.
+It is crucial that the incentive structure be designed to generate significant economic benefits for developing countries, including respecting the rights and enhancing the livelihoods of indigenous peoples and other forest dependent communities.

-So immediate action on REDD is a critical part of the climate change solution and therefore Copenhagen must include a REDD agreement that mobilizes the necessary finance, respects all key stakeholder groups while employing transparent systems for revenue distribution and measuring, monitoring, reporting and verification.
+Immediate action on REDD is a critical part of the climate change solution.Therefore, Copenhagen must include a REDD agreement that mobilizes the necessary finance, , while employing transparent systems distribute payments and measure results.

-At this critical juncture, all sources of emissions must be examined and all options deployed if the world community is to ‘Seal the Deal’ and avoid dangerous climate change while leading to low carbon, resource efficient green economies —in this our forests are a natural ally.
+I believe that REDD offers a foundation for leadership and partnership to contribute to the overall success of Copenhagen.
+For the world community to ‘Seal the Deal’ and avoid dangerous climate change supporting the shift to low carbon, resource efficient economies — our forests are our natural ally.

-Let us act today in such a way that Copenhagen will become known as the critical turning point when we decisively moved ahead with REDD.
-Thank you.